Christmas in Hawaii

 Our First Hawaiian Christmas Tree

 The trees are pretty traditional too.
-Douglas Firs and other Christmas trees are shipped over and sold at Wal-mart and the supermarkets.
+Douglas Firs and other Christmas trees are shipped over and sold in parking lots at supermarkets and other stores.
 We also have the Norfolk Pine trees here, which are easy to decorate with the huge spaces between their branches.
 We got one of these our first year and hung tinsel on it, not thinking about the tradewinds and windows open in Decemeber.
 The kids wove coconut ornaments at a free workshop at the beach, so we did have some really cute decorations left after the tinsel mess was cleaned up.

 Another thing I loved about Christmas in Hawaii - enjoying a sunny beach with family and friends in the dead of winter :-)